Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 🐒🪛 Monkey Raptor

 Monkey Raptor consists of methods and tips in mathematics and programming (JavaScript mostly).
-We can also find posts about English terms, entertainment-related bits, Blogger XML tips, exquisite matters, history, bewilderments, and more other fascinating materials.
+We can also find posts about English terms and phrases, entertainment-related bits, Blogger XML tips, exquisite matters, history, bewilderments, and other fascinating materials.

 🦅⚓ Port Raptor